vamise/nft-marketplace/ARCHITECTURE.md

 ### Auction

-The Auction Contract represents an auction primitive, and it knows nothing about NFTs, or Metadata, or anything else in the Metaplex ecosystem.
+The Auction Contract represents an auction primitive, and it knows nothing about NFTs, or Metadata, or anything else in the Fyfy NFT Marketplace ecosystem.
 All it cares about is that it has a resource address, it has auction mechanics, and it is using those auction mechanics to auction off that resource.
 It currently supports English Auctions and Open Edition Auctions (no winners but bids are tracked.)
 Its only purpose is to track who won what place in an auction and to collect money for those wins.
 When you place bids, or cancel them, you are interacting with this contract.
-However, when you redeem bids, you are not interacting with this contract, but Metaplex, because while it can provide proof that you did indeed win 4th place, it has no opinion on how the resource being auctioned off is divvied up between 1st, 2nd, 3rd, and 4th place winners, for example.
+However, when you redeem bids, you are not interacting with this contract, but NFT Marketplace, because while it can provide proof that you did indeed win 4th place, it has no opinion on how the resource being auctioned off is divvied up between 1st, 2nd, 3rd, and 4th place winners, for example.

 This contract will be expanded in the future to include other auction types, and better guarantees between that the auctioneer claiming the bid actually has provided the prize by having the winner sign a PDA saying that they received the prize.
-Right now this primitive contract should *not* be used in isolation, but in companionship with another contract (like Metaplex in our case) that makes such guarantees that prizes are delivered if prizes are won.
+Right now this primitive contract should *not* be used in isolation, but in companionship with another contract (like NFT Marketplace in our case) that makes such guarantees that prizes are delivered if prizes are won.

-### Metaplex
+### NFT Marketplace

 This is the granddaddy contract of them all.
-The primary product of the Metaplex contract are AuctionManagers, and they are the nexus of the other three contract's structs.
+The primary product of the Fyfy NFT Marketplace contract are AuctionManagers, and they are the nexus of the other three contract's structs.
 The purpose of an AuctionManager is to understand that an Auction object is auctioning off the contents of a Vault, and that the contents of a Vault are different types of NFT arrangements, such as:

 - Limited Edition Prints (Printing a new child edition from limited supply)
 - Open Edition Prints (Printing a new child edition from unlimited supply)